jakobyte1024/livehackingtalk-demo/walkthrough/03_jenkinsBruteforce.md

 ## Prepare Passwordlist
 Let's use the end of rockyoulist as that contains the sophisticated passwords It contains 14344392 leaked passwords
+Rockyou.txt is a set of compromised passwords from the social media application developer also known as RockYou.
+It developed widgets for the Myspace application.
+In December 2009, the company experienced a data breach resulting in the exposure of more than 32 million user accounts.
+It was mainly because of the company’s policy of storing the passwords in cleartext.

 ```bash
 cd /root/demotalk/jenkinsBrute/